mlip-cmu/s2023/lectures/11_dataquality/dataquality.md

 ----

-## Accuracy and Precision in Warehouse Data?
+## Accuracy and Precision Problems in Warehouse Data?

 ![Shelves in a warehouse](warehouse.jpg)
 <!-- .element: class="stretch" -->